tayganr/purviewlab/modules/module08.md

 ## :loudspeaker: Introduction

 Microsoft Purview administrators can use Azure Monitor to track the operational state of a Microsoft Purview account instance.
 This information, for example, can be the number of scans completed or cancelled.
-Metrics are collected to provide data points for you to track potential problems, troubleshoot, and improve the reliability of the Purview platform.
+Metrics are collected to provide data points for you to track potential problems, troubleshoot, and improve the reliability of the Microsoft Purview platform.

 ## :thinking: Prerequisites